newmanrs/neohelper/README.md

   detach-delete  Delete all nodes and relationships in the database
 ```

 Each subcommand to the script has its own manual page such as `neohelper count-labels --help` describing additional options or flags if any.

-At the time of writing this readme, a useful command to run during loading neo4j databases is `watch -n 1 neohelper count-labels`, which shows the current count of nodes of each label type in the database.
+At the time of writing this readme, a useful command to run during loading neo4j databases is `watch -n 1 neohelper count-labels`, which shows the current count of nodes of each label type in the database and updates your terminal window every 1s.
 And of course `neohelper detach-delete` for a quick wipe.